j0kerpack/Roland-P6-sample-manager/README.md

 ### 5.2 Loading a sample onto a pad
 ![Sample import](https://github.com/j0kerpack/Roland-P6-sample-manager/blob/main/PyP6-Roland-P6-sample%202.0.3-manager-sample-loader.png)

 Click "Load" on any pad to open a file browser with folder navigation, waveform preview, and audition playback (with optional Autoplay).
 Confirm with "Select" or by double-clicking a file.
+You can truncate the sample by dragging the bracket markers from left and right.

 ### 5.3 Per-pad sound settings